-Within this article, I will highlight our proposed positioning for key Line of Business Applications, specifically Enterprise Resource Planning (ERP), Human Capital/Resourcing, Customer Relationship Management (CRM), Regulated Content and Data Management, and Service Integration and Management (SIAM).
+Within this article, I will highlight my proposed positioning for key Line of Business Applications, specifically Enterprise Resource Planning (ERP), Human Capital/Resourcing, Customer Relationship Management (CRM), Regulated Content and Data Management and Service Integration and Management (SIAM).

 The terminology “Line of Business Application” is not consistently defined, in the context of this article, I will use the term to describe a “mission-critical” application that supports a key business capability.

-Like many businesses, our value chain includes many highly industrialised processes, covering Research & Development, Manufacturing, Commercial, and Global Services.
-For example, Enterprise Resource Planning (ERP), Human Capital Management (HCM), Customer Relationship Management (CRM), etc. These processes are critical to the business, but can also be considered a commodity, recognising that they are common across the wider industry.
+The typical business value chain includes many highly industrialised processes, covering Research & Development, Manufacturing, Commercial and Global Services.
+For example, Enterprise Resource Planning (ERP), Human Capital Management (HCM), Customer Relationship Management (CRM), etc. These are critical processes to any business, but could also be considered a commodity.

-With this in mind, our goal is to enable highly scalable, efficient, and reliable processes, instead of looking to differentiate where there is minimal competitive advantage.
+With this in mind, my philosophy would be to prioritise highly scalable, efficient and reliable services, instead of looking to differentiate where there is minimal competitive advantage.

 Enterprise Resource Planning (ERP)

-We have positioned SAP S/4HANA as our Enterprise Resource Planning (ERP) solution, used to manage and track core business processes, resources (cash, materials, production capacity), and operations.
-The diagram below outlines which capabilities will be supported by SAP, highlighting core components (dark blue) and bolt-ons (light blue).
+With the previously defined business characteristics in mind, I would position SAP S/4HANA as my Enterprise Resource Planning (ERP) solution, used to manage and track core business processes, resources (cash, materials, production capacity) and operations.
+The diagram below outlines which capabilities would be supported by SAP, highlighting core components (dark blue) and bolt-ons (light blue).

-SAP can be an incredibly complex beast, therefore our goal will be to embrace the capabilities found in S/4HANA, whilst avoiding (where possible) custom configuration.
+SAP can be an incredibly complex beast, therefore my preference would be to embrace the capabilities found in S/4HANA, avoiding (where possible) custom configuration.

-Our instance of SAP will be hosted by Virtustream, who have a wealth of experience deploying and supporting SAP for large enterprise customers within their specialist (purpose-built) cloud.
+My single instance of SAP would be hosted by Virtustream, who have a wealth of experience deploying and supporting SAP for large enterprise customers within their specialist (purpose-built) cloud.

-Hosting/Basis: Virtustream can deliver unified (one-vendor) SAP Hosting and Basis.
+Hosting/Basis: Virtustream deliver unified (one-vendor) SAP Hosting and Basis.

-Full Stack: Virtustream are accountable for the full technology stack and are not reliant on a third-party Public Cloud (e.g. Azure).
+Full Stack: Virtustream would be accountable for the full technology stack and therefore not reliant on a third-party Public Cloud (e.g. Azure).

 Experience/Expertise: Outside of SAP, Virtustream has the most experience deploying/supporting SAP.